EmmaBest/Val-Broeksmit-audio/README.md

 ### July
  * July 11, 2020 - DCFS receives complaint alleging Marie was neglecting Marlowe
  * July 11, 2020 - Law enforcement does a welfare check and interviewed Marlowe, who denied abuse
- * July 20, 2020 - DCFS makes unannoucned visit to the home
+ * July 20, 2020 - DCFS makes unannoucned visit to the home for a home assessment
  * July 21, 2020 - DCFS calls Marie, Val answers and says Marie isn't well.
+ * July 21, 2020 - DCFS receives 57 minute long recording of Val and Marie questioning Marlowe
+ * July 26, 2020 - Steve's last visit with Marlowe
  * July 28, 2020 - Marie and Val interview Lori Roth
+ * July 29, 2020 - DCFS reassigns case to Saba Habte and receives information from LILA International School
+ * July 29, 2020 - Marlowe leaves Steve an upset voicemail and says he paid Pattil to lie, Steve blames Marie for telling Marlowe that
- * July 29, 2020 - DCFS
+ * July 29, 2020 - DCFS visit Marie's and Val's apartment
  * July 30, 2020 - "Approximately" when Steve sent the report and witness statements to Marie and Val
  * July 30, 2020 - Lori comes back
  * July 30, 2020 - Police come
  * July 30, 2020 - Priscilla comes (after police)
+ * July 31, 2020 - Scheduled date of drug tests for Val and Marie
+ * July 31, 2020 - DCFS does home visit and evaluation to Steve's home
  * End of July/Begining of August, 2020 - Police come back after Priscilla leaves

 ### August